 The feedback collected during Engagement #1 will be used to inform the development of design alternatives for the railroad crossing, project goals and objectives, and evaluation criteria.
-In late 2022
+In late 2022 and/or early 2023, the Study team will return to the community for Engagement #2 to collect their input on design alternatives for the railroad crossing.

-Appendix A: Interactive Poster Boards
+Attachment A: Interactive Engagement Poster Boards